ucdavis-bioinformatics-training/2020-Bioinformatics_Prerequisites_Workshop/Intro_to_Python/Part4_FilesEtc.md

 # Sorting your dictionary by value requires some tricks:
 sorted(chrcount.items(), key=lambda x: x[1], reverse=True)

+# The lambda keyword allows us to create a function "on the fly".
+The
-# How does this work?
+# following code shows how this works.
 def getv(x):
     return(x[1])